-In FY2023, DOL will begin planning for the FY2024-25 cycle of APGs.
+DOL is currently developing the FY2024-25 APGs.

 Data Accuracy and Reliability

 Agencies use a variety of systems and mechanisms to verify and validate data accuracy and reliability:

 Data Sources: DOL collects data from a variety of internal and external stakeholders, using internal systems and databases.
 In addition, agencies populate systems that aggregate these data for reporting to DOL leadership, OMB, and external stakeholders.
 The Departmental E-Business Suite (DEBS) is the system that DOL uses to collect performance and budget information including measures and milestones included in the DOL Strategic Plan for reporting in various deliverables including the Annual Performance Report, the Agency Financial Report, and the Agency Priority Goals, among others.